markmoxon/elite-source-code-bbc-master/README.md

 ### Building the Master Compact release

-You can build the Master Compact release by appending `release-master=compact` to the `make` command, like this on Windows:
+You can build the Master Compact release by appending `release=compact` to the `make` command, like this on Windows:

 ```
-make.bat encrypt verify release-master=compact
+make.bat encrypt verify release=compact
 ```

 or this on a Mac or Linux:

 ```
-make encrypt verify release-master=compact
+make encrypt verify release=compact
 ```

 This will produce a file called `elite-master-compact.ssd` that contains the Master Compact release.

 ### Building the SNG47 release

-You can add `release-master=sng47` to produce the `elite-master-sng47.ssd` file that contains the SNG47 release, though that's the default value so it isn't necessary.
+You can add `release=sng47` to produce the `elite-master-sng47.ssd` file that contains the SNG47 release, though that's the default value so it isn't necessary.

 ### Differences between the releases